Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Southern Song Dynasty Guan Yao Official Xiuneisi Inner Kiln Imperial Guan Ware Marked and Period Square-Ribbed Vase

-Southern Song Dynasty Square Ribbed Vase This distinguished masterpiece, a Guan ware vase produced during the official Xiuneisi Kiln Imperial Mark period, exemplifies the exquisite craftsmanship of the era.
+Southern Song Dynasty Square Ribbed Vase.
+This distinguished masterpiece, a Guan ware vase produced during the official Xiuneisi Kiln Imperial Mark period, exemplifies the exquisite craftsmanship of the era.
 Crafted in the esteemed inner kiln, the vase features multiple layers of a thick bluish glaze with a subtle tinge of green, applied over a slender body with a thicker glaze that pools elegantly at the base.
 This remarkable, translucent vase exhibits a faint crackle texture, while the official Guan mark is prominently displayed on its base.
 Additionally, it showcases an iron foot resulting from the firing process, complemented by the dark ochre brown hue derived from the high-quality clay utilized.
 The term "Xiu Nei Si" refers to the Department of Palace Supplies.
 Following the displacement of the Imperial Court by the Jin armies during the Northern Song Dynasty in 1127 A.D., the court relocated south to Hangzhou, leading to the establishment of the Southern Song Dynasty.
 The vase measures approximately 9 1/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Southern Song Dynasty Guan Yao: Official Xiuneisi Inner Kiln Imperial Guan Ware Marked Hexagonal Vase from the Period

 This remarkable hexagonal vase, crafted during the Southern Song Dynasty, exemplifies the artistry of Guan ware produced at the official Xiuneisi kiln, distinguished by its imperial mark.
 The vessel features an intricate design enhanced by elegantly proportioned tiger handles.
 It is characterized by several layers of a thick, bluish glaze with subtle hints of green, applied over a thin body that culminates in pronounced glaze pooling at the base.
-The vase showcases a stunning, bluish crackled translucent glaze and bears the official Guan mark on its underside.
+The vase showcases a stunning, bluish, crackled translucent glaze and bears the official Guan mark on its underside.
 Additionally, it presents an iron foot resulting from the firing process and reveals a dark ochre brown hue attributable to the brown clay utilized in its creation.
 The term "Xiu Nei Si" is believed to refer to the department responsible for palace supplies.
 Following the incursion of the Jin armies that displaced the imperial court from the Northern Song Dynasty, the court retreated south to Hangzhou in 1127 A.D., ultimately establishing the Southern Song Dynasty.
 This exquisite piece measures approximately 9 1/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Official Xiuneisi Inner Kiln Imperial Guan Ware Hu-Form Vase from the Southern Song Dynasty, Marked and Dated